 Before taking a math course at University of Maryland University College, you are required to take a free placement test.
 You may also take a placement test before enrolling in writing or French, German, and Spanish language courses.

 If you plan on taking placement tests, you should do so immediately upon enrollment in the university.
 While test results are generally downloaded to students' records on a daily basis, it is strongly recommended that placement tests be taken at least four business days before the last day of term registration.
 Otherwise, we cannot guarantee your results will be posted in time for you to register for courses.

 About Placement Testing at UMUC

 To assess your skill levels in math and writing, UMUC uses the nationally recognized assessment exam called Accuplacer.
-For foreign languages, UMUC uses the WebCAPE Foreign Language Placement Exam.
+For foreign languages, you can e-mail firstname.lastname@example.org to find out more about the placement exam.
 Proper placement in the critical core courses helps us ensure your success and allows you to advance more quickly to your degree goals.
 Our testing is done online in a proctored setting.
-There is no cost to you for taking the Accuplacer or the WebCAPE exam.
+There is no cost to you for taking a placement test at UMUC.

 Use of calculators, other electronic devices, and study aids are not permitted while taking a placement test.
 Your final score is used to determine course placement.
 Keep in mind, you cannot fail a placement test.

 You are required to take a math placement test before you can enroll into a math course at UMUC.
 You are exempt from the placement requirement for math only if you are transferring credit demonstrating successful completion of MATH 106 or MATH 107 or if you choose to begin with MATH 009.
 It is important to take this test early because you are expected to take MATH 106 or MATH 107 within your first 15 credit hours at UMUC.